 • Fatigue, stress and tension

 Osteopathy for Babies: The small amounts of movement that exist in the infant skull permit the baby’s head to adapt to the forces of labour.
 However when birth complicated by being unduly slow or fast, or when other complications occur such as the need for forceps delivery the infant head may not fully recover from the distortion.
-This may result in subtle changes in function leading to problems such as feeding difficulties, colicky crying and disturbed sleep.
+This may result in subtle changes in function leading to varying problems.

 Osteopaths will often use a special technique, often called cranial osteopathy, when looking at children.
 This employs the osteopath’s highly trained sense of touch to identify and correct mechanical disturbances and limitations, both in and around the joints of the skull, and throughout the body.
-By using these gentle techniques, the Osteopath can release tension in the baby’s body, often relieving discomfort, which might otherwise cause unsettled behaviour or poor sleep patterns.
+Osteopathic techniques are suitable for children at all stages of development.

 These same techniques are employed when treating new mothers, and may be supplemented by more structural techniques, such as massage and articulation, which are more appropriate for adult treatment.